-Costs CHF 1,870,000, plus contributions from partners
+Costs CHF 1,570,000, plus contributions from partners

-The Blue Peace initiative supports the work of the Global High-Level Panel on Water and Peace.
-The panel was officially launched in November 2015 and is set to last a maximum of two years.
-Its main objective, as decided by the 15 co-convening countries, is to develop a set of proposals aiming to strengthen the global architecture to prevent and resolve water-related tensions and conflicts, and facilitate the use of water for building peace.
+Duration 04.2017 - 03.2020 The Blue Peace initiative supports the work of the Global High-Level Panel on Water and Peace.
+The panel was officially launched in November 2015 and is set to last until the end of 2017.
+Its main objective, as decided by the 15 co-convening countries, is to develop a set of proposals aiming to strengthen global mechanisms to prevent and resolve water-related tensions and conflicts, and facilitate the use of water for building peace.